-15.6.1 Students who have met the criteria for academic honours of respective Schools will be placed on the Dean's List or receive the Best Progress Award of the School at the end of each academic year, in recognition of their academic excellence and significant academic improvement during their studies at the University.
+15.6.1 Students who have met the criteria for academic honours of respective Schools will be placed on the Dean's List or receive the Best Progress Award of the School at the end of each academic year, in recognition of their academic excellence and

 - 15.6.2 The criteria for the Dean's List and the Best Progress Award are determined by respective School Boards in accordance with the guidelines set out by the University.
 The recipient lists of both awards are also approved by respective School Boards.
-Approval by the Provost and Vice-President (Academic and Research) is required if Schools want to adopt any criteria that are lower than the University-wide thresholds. - 15.6.3 The list of approved recipients shall be forwarded to the Registry according to the set timeline for recording on the academic transcript.
+Approval by the Vice-President (Academic and Research) is required if Schools want to adopt any criteria that are lower than the University-wide thresholds. - 15.6.3 The list of approved recipients shall be forwarded to the Registry according to the set timeline for recording on the academic transcript.
 The Registry shall report to the Academic Board in case of irregularities noted in the recipient lists.